There are many benefits to young athletes participating in youth sports.

 One benefit is that participants can learn socialization skills by interacting with their peers in a fun, enjoyable environment.
-Young athletes can learn proper communication methods, as well how to play well with others and resolve problems themselves, all while making friends.
+Young athletes can learn proper communication methods, as well as how to play well with others and resolve problems themselves, all while making friends.

 Another benefit is that parents can also make new friends, through their socialization’s during games and practices.
 This can lead to carpooling and family outings with other parents’ families, leading to closer friendships for the parents and children.

-A third benefit is that parents and children who get involved in youth sports can learn a great deal about their community, as the games will often take place on public fields in town.
+A third benefit is that parents and children who get involved in youth sports can learn a great deal about their community, as the games will often take place in public fields in town.
 Seeing the state of a run-down field can inspire community activism and service, to the advantage of all.

 A fourth benefit is that youth sports can help a parent get more involved in their child’s life.
 Whether it comes in the form of discussing sports on the way to practice, by bringing orange slices to the players during a stoppage or coaching, youth sports participation is a fine way for parents to get to know their children better.